vzaar/vzaar-api-ruby/README.md

 api = Vzaar::Api.new(conn)
 ```

-If your login and API token are correct, you should be able to fetch you login by calling:
+If your login and API token are correct, you should be able to fetch your login by calling:
 ```ruby
 api.whoami
 => "<?xml version=\"1.0\" encoding=\"UTF-8\"?>\n